Skip to content

-A reader of a parallel post-series on n-ellipsoids has asked me how I could know what the matrix for the quadratic form of the orthogonal projection of a (n-1) dimensional-ellipsoid onto a (n-1)-dimensional sub-space of the ℝn looks like.
-I had stated in previous posts that we can directly derive the elements of the matrix describing projections of ellipsoids or the covariance matrix of a projected multivariate normal distribution from the matrix defining the original ellipsoid.
-However, I have not yet explained, why this claim is true.
-I will do so in this post-series.
+Now, a reader got interested in the figures resulting from such orthogonal projections.
+He asked me what the matrix for the quadratic form of the orthogonal projection image of a (n-1) dimensional-ellipsoid onto a (n-1)-dimensional sub-space of the ℝn looks like.
+The question was triggered by a statement in some of my posts that we can derive the elements of the matrix describing the lower dimensional projection image of a multidimensional ellipsoid from the matrix defining the original ellipsoid’s quadratic form.
+However, I have not yet explained, why this claim is true and what the relation between the matrices looks like.
+I will provide the requested information in this post-series.

 Actually, the question of the reader is a very interesting one.
-As we will see, it must, however, be reformulated.
+However, as we will soon see, it must be reformulated.
 Ellipsoids are closed, surface manifolds, but the orthogonal projection of an ellipsoidal surface gives you a volume in the lower-dimensional target space.
-So, actually, we have to discuss the relation of quadratic forms for the surface manifold in the original space om the one hand side and the surface of the projection in the sub-space on the other side.
+So, actually, we have to discuss the relation of quadratic forms for the surface manifold in the original space on the one hand side and the surface of the ellipsoid’s projection image in the sub-space on the other side.
 The other critical question is, why we can assume that the projections of ellipsoids have an ellipsoidal surface, at all.

-A convincing answer to the reader’s question must, therefore, include proofs of the following two points:
+A convincing answer to the reader’s question must, therefore, include proofs of at least the following two points:

-I) The orthogonal projection of a (n-1)-dimensional ellipsoid to a q-dimensional sub-space of the Euclidean n-dimensional ℝn has a (q-1)-dimensional ellipsoidal border-surface.
+I) The orthogonal projection of a (n-1)-dimensional ellipsoid to a p-dimensional sub-space of the Euclidean n-dimensional ℝn has a (p-1)-dimensional ellipsoidal border-surface.

 Relevance of orthogonal projections of ellipsoids for different application fields

-The named problem, of course, also touches properties of Multivariate Normal Distributions [MVNs] and their projections to lower-dimensional sub-spaces.
-But, reversely, it also is relevant for the reconstruction of MVNs or ellipsoids from their projection images in low-dimensional spaces.
-This directly leads to the question how the variance-covariance matrices of a MVN and of its projections are related.
-The same for the question how we get the elements of matrices controlling the quadratic form of a high-dimensional ellipsoid from matrices controlling its projections.
+The named problem, of course, touches properties of MVNs and their projections to lower-dimensional sub-spaces.
+But, reversely, it is also relevant for the reconstruction of MVNs or ellipsoids from their projection images in low-dimensional spaces.
+This directly leads to the question of how we get the elements of matrices controlling the quadratic form of a high-dimensional ellipsoid from matrices controlling its projections.

 In the numerical domains of statistics and Machine Learning, there is e.g. the question how we can reconstruct points inside the volume of a (n-1)-dimensional ellipsoid from their projected elliptical images in 2-dimensional coordinate planes and how the coordinates of points in one projection are related to the coordinates of the same points in another projection.
 The relation between projections of ellipsoids and the original ellipsoid is also a topic when analyzing MVN-like distributions or MVN-like cores with the help of the PCA-method.